ssq1234/TyporaNote/HashMap源码解析.md

 /*
  * Copyright (c) 1997, 2010, Oracle and/or its affiliates.
 All rights reserved.
  * ORACLE PROPRIETARY/CONFIDENTIAL.
 Use is subject to license terms.
+ *
+ *
+ *
+ *
+ *
+ *
+ *
+ *
+ *
+ *
+ *
+ *
+ *
+ *
+ *
+ *
+ *
+ *
+ *
+ *
  */

 package java.util;
 import java.io.*;

+/**
+ * Hash table based implementation of the <tt>Map</tt> interface.
+This
+ * implementation provides all of the optional map operations, and permits
+ * <tt>null</tt> values and the <tt>null</tt> key.
+(The <tt>HashMap</tt>
+ * class is roughly equivalent to <tt>Hashtable</tt>, except that it is
+ * unsynchronized and permits nulls.)
+This class makes no guarantees as to
+ * the order of the map; in particular, it does not guarantee that the order
+ * will remain constant over time.
+ *
+ * <p>This implementation provides constant-time performance for the basic
+ * operations (<tt>get</tt> and <tt>put</tt>), assuming the hash function
+ * disperses the elements properly among the buckets.
+Iteration over
+ * collection views requires time proportional to the "capacity" of the
+ * <tt>HashMap</tt> instance (the number of buckets) plus its size (the number
+ * of key-value mappings).
+Thus, it's very important not to set the initial
+ * capacity too high (or the load factor too low) if iteration performance is
+ * important.
+ *
+ * <p>An instance of <tt>HashMap</tt> has two parameters that affect its
+ * performance: <i>initial capacity</i> and <i>load factor</i>.
+The
+ * <i>capacity</i> is the number of buckets in the hash table, and the initial
+ * capacity is simply the capacity at the time the hash table is created.
+The
+ * <i>load factor</i> is a measure of how full the hash table is allowed to
+ * get before its capacity is automatically increased.
+When the number of
+ * entries in the hash table exceeds the product of the load factor and the
+ * current capacity, the hash table is <i>rehashed</i> (that is, internal data
+ * structures are rebuilt) so that the hash table has approximately twice the
+ * number of buckets.
+ *
+ * <p>As a general rule, the default load factor (.75) offers a good tradeoff
+ * between time and space costs.
+Higher values decrease the space overhead
+ * but increase the lookup cost (reflected in most of the operations of the
+ * <tt>HashMap</tt> class, including <tt>get</tt> and <tt>put</tt>).
+The
+ * expected number of entries in the map and its load factor should be taken
+ * into account when setting its initial capacity, so as to minimize the
+ * number of rehash operations.
+If the initial capacity is greater
+ * than the maximum number of entries divided by the load factor, no
+ * rehash operations will ever occur.
+ *
+ * <p>If many mappings are to be stored in a <tt>HashMap</tt> instance,
+ * creating it with a sufficiently large capacity will allow the mappings to
+ * be stored more efficiently than letting it perform automatic rehashing as
+ * needed to grow the table.
+ *
+ * <p><strong>Note that this implementation is not synchronized.</strong>
+ * If multiple threads access a hash map concurrently, and at least one of
+ * the threads modifies the map structurally, it <i>must</i> be
+ * synchronized externally.
+(A structural modification is any operation
+ * that adds or deletes one or more mappings; merely changing the value
+ * associated with a key that an instance already contains is not a
+ * structural modification.)
+This is typically accomplished by
+ * synchronizing on some object that naturally encapsulates the map.
+ *
+ * If no such object exists, the map should be "wrapped" using the
+ * {@link Collections#synchronizedMap Collections.synchronizedMap}
+ * method.
+This is best done at creation time, to prevent accidental
+ * unsynchronized access to the map:<pre>
+ *   Map m = Collections.synchronizedMap(new HashMap(...));</pre>
+ *
+ * <p>The iterators returned by all of this class's "collection view methods"
+ * are <i>fail-fast</i>: if the map is structurally modified at any time after
+ * the iterator is created, in any way except through the iterator's own
+ * <tt>remove</tt> method, the iterator will throw a
+ * {@link ConcurrentModificationException}.
+Thus, in the face of concurrent
+ * modification, the iterator fails quickly and cleanly, rather than risking
+ * arbitrary, non-deterministic behavior at an undetermined time in the
+ * future.
+ *
+ * <p>Note that the fail-fast behavior of an iterator cannot be guaranteed
+ * as it is, generally speaking, impossible to make any hard guarantees in the
+ * presence of unsynchronized concurrent modification.
+Fail-fast iterators
+ * throw <tt>ConcurrentModificationException</tt> on a best-effort basis.
+ * Therefore, it would be wrong to write a program that depended on this
+ * exception for its correctness: <i>the fail-fast behavior of iterators
+ * should be used only to detect bugs.</i>
+ *
+ * <p>This class is a member of the
+ * <a href="{@docRoot}/../technotes/guides/collections/index.html">
+ * Java Collections Framework</a>.
+ *
+ * @param <K> the type of keys maintained by this map
+ * @param <V> the type of mapped values
+ *
+ * @author  Doug Lea
+ * @author  Josh Bloch
+ * @author  Arthur van Hoff
+ * @author  Neal Gafter
+ * @see     Object#hashCode()
+ * @see     Collection
+ * @see     Map
+ * @see     TreeMap
+ * @see     Hashtable
+ * @since   1.2
+ */

 public class HashMap<K,V>
         extends AbstractMap<K,V>